QuailaDNE/CCU-1092PD-JuiceEx/README.md

 ./a.out tolower path
 ```
 #### description:
-Every capital letters of the file in the path will be converted to lowercase.
+Every capital letter of the file in the path will be converted to lowercase.

 ## 21_reverse.c